The Halluci Nation: History

-They have been featured on CBC Radio's Q, Canada Live, and PBS' Sound Field, and have been playlisted on both CBC Radio 2 and CBC Radio 3 as well as BBC Radio 6 Music.
+Aided by the national media attention, (Note: They have been featured on CBC Radio's Q, Canada Live, and PBS' Sound Field, and have been playlisted on both CBC Radio 2 and CBC Radio 3 as well as BBC Radio 6 Music.) the group toured across much of Canada and parts of the United States, as well as performing festival dates in the US, United Kingdom, Germany, Greece, and Norway.

-In 2014, they garnered two Juno Award nominations at the Juno Awards of 2014, for Breakthrough Group of the Year and Electronic Album of the Year, winning the award for Breakthrough Group.
-The band specifically chose not to submit themselves for consideration in the Aboriginal Album of the Year category.
+The group garnered two nominations at the Juno Awards of 2014, for Breakthrough Group of the Year and Electronic Album of the Year, winning the award for Breakthrough Group.
+They are the first indigenous group to have won a Juno outside of the Aboriginal music category, which they chose not to enter as they wished to compete against mainstream artists.

 A Tribe Called Red have also collaborated on and produced one of the last known Das Racist songs, called "Indians From All Directions", as well as the song "A Tribe Called Red" on Angel Haze's album Dirty Gold.

-In 2014, they released "Burn Your Village to the Ground", a non-album protest song about the complicated aboriginal relationship with the colonialist connotations of Thanksgiving.
+General (DJ Shub) left the group in 2014 and was replaced by Tim "2oolman" Hill (Mohawk of the Six Nations of the Grand River).

 In 2015, they released pro-wrestling-themed EP Suplex, with appearances from Smalltown DJs, as well as a remix of Buffy Sainte-Marie's song "Working for the Government".
-They also won for Best Music Video in 2015 by the Native American Music Awards.
+They won Best Music Video at the 2015 Native American Music Awards.

-In 2016, they released LP We Are the Halluci Nation in September.
-Guest collaborators on the album included Narcy, Yasiin Bey, Lido Pimienta, Shad, Tanya Tagaq, Joseph Boyden, and Black Bear.
+In September 2016, they released LP We Are the Halluci Nation, a concept album about banding together to fight oppression.
+Guest collaborators on the album include John Trudell, Narcy, Yasiin Bey, Lido Pimienta, Tanya Tagaq, Joseph Boyden, Black Bear, and Shad.
+The first voice heard on this album is Trudell's.
+The group wanted to celebrate contemporary Indigenous culture through this album.

 The group won the Jack Richardson Producer of the Year Award at the Juno Awards of 2017.
+In October that year, "DJ NDN" left the group for health reasons.

 The group won the Group of the Year award at the Juno Awards of 2018.

-In April 2018, the band performed at a TED talk during TED2018.
+In April 2018, the band performed at a TED talk during TED2018 in Vancouver, British Columbia.